LongVN99/Milestone_Project_3/README.md

 * All links were tested.
 Internal links all work.
 External links all work and open in new window.
 * The data displayed correctly, all buttons link to a correct destination.
 * All the pages are responsive on all screen sizes.
-* Users are able to Edit, Add, Remove books on the website after logging in.
+* Users are able to Edit, Add, Remove books which are added by themself on the website after logging in.
-* Users can't Edit or Remove books which others added.
+* Edit and Remove buttons appear correctly if the book is added by the logged in account.
+* Form fields is validated by type (text, url, date)
+* Books which are added by logged in account appears in profile page.

 ## Strategy